+I would completely bypass most of the examples I mentioned.
 I would then proceed, to bargain with God, that he needs to find someone who is more “suitable” to use, not me.

 The truth of the matter is, the Bible doesn’t say, only tell people, in your comfort zone, it states go ye therefore and tell ALL people, not a select few.

 Yet I find myself, shy away from the ones, that aren’t in my perfectly, wrapped up little box, who also needs to hear about, the saving grace of Jesus Christ.